About Team Shelter USA, LLC

 In 2005, Dr. Pizano was appointed the Director of Miami-Dade Animal Services in Miami, Florida, a public shelter with an intake of 35,000+ animals a year.
 Among her many accomplishments at Animal Services, Dr. Pizano implemented Standard Operating Procedures, introduced pain medications, increased adoptions by over 178%, broke life-saving records, created volunteer and rescue programs, procured humane enforcement vehicles and spearheaded the entire re-write of Chapter 5 of the Miami-Dade County Code pertaining to animals.
 Under Dr. Pizano’s leadership, hundreds of thousands of dollars in grant funding was secured for spay/neuter and other progressive programs and the organization selected as the 10th ASPCA Partner Community in the country.
 Read more here

 Dr. Pizano joined Target Zero in 2013 and was instrumental in creating and developing a holistic model to transform high euthanasia public shelters and end euthanasia as population control.
-As Program Director, Dr. Pizano completed over 50 community and shelter assessments around the country by introducing a step by step approach to implement Best Practices that resulted in drastic increases in save rate percentages Click Here , productive decreases in shelter intake, the creation of effective program design and responsible public policy.
+As Program Director, Dr. Pizano completed over 50 community and shelter assessments around the country by introducing a step by step approach to implement Best Practices that resulted in drastic decreases in the number of shelter pets euthanized ( Click Here), productive decreases in shelter intake, the creation of effective program design and responsible public policy.

 Dr. Pizano is considered a leading expert in shelter reform with unprecedented results.
 As an accomplished public speaker and influencer, in particular with municipal leaders, she is a positive force helping organizations reach their potential.